conrad97/The-Terminal-Screensaver/README.md

 seasons, and night/day cycles.
 Modify as needed to fit your location and needs.
 **No API key needed.**

+This is something simple, neat, and nice to look at if you have an extra screen while working, or want something up as a screensaver.

 A big clock sits over a sky that actually matches the time of day outside — sunrise oranges, blue afternoon, sunset, then stars — along with your local weather, the moon phase, and a treeline that changes with the seasons and lights